FAQ

 What are e-Fuels?

-e-Fuels are a direct, sustainable substitute for all common fossil-based fuels created from three components – renewable electricity, water and CO2.
+e-Fuels are a direct, sustainable replacement for all conventional fossil-based fuels, produced from two components - water and CO2 - through an electrochemical reaction.

-Their chemical composition is almost identical to fossil-based fuels.
-However, e-Fuels have the advantage of being cleaner.
-They neither contain sulfur nor so-called aromatic hydrocarbons.
-This means that when used in a combustion engine, they burn without creating soot particles, which also have a negative impact on the environment.
+Their chemical composition is almost identical to that of fossil fuels.
+However, e-fuels have the advantage of being cleaner.
+They contain neither sulfur nor aromatic hydrocarbons.
+This means that when used in an internal combustion engine, they burn without producing soot particles, which also have a negative impact on the environment.
+This is particularly advantageous in industries where other carbon reduction measures, such as direct electrification, are difficult to implement.
+This is why Norsk e-Fuel is focusing on the aviation sector. -

 Where can e-Fuels be used?

-Due to their chemical composition, which is basically identical to the composition of fossil-based fuels, e-Fuels could be used today without changing anything – no new aircrafts have to be built and existing international infrastructures for refueling can be used.
+Because of its chemical composition, which is essentially identical to that of fossil fuels, e-Fuels can be used today without any changes - no new aircraft need to be built and existing international refueling infrastructure can be used.

-Since Norsk e-Fuel, in a first step, produces a crude substitute, which can be then refined into any kind of fuel, different sectors such as the aviation, shipping or automotive industry can be accommodated.
-And not only the transportation can benefit from the products produced in our Power-to-Liquid product but also the chemical and cosmetics industry.
+In theory, and because Norsk e-Fuel first produces a crude substitute that can then be refined into any type of fuel, different sectors such as aviation, shipping or the automotive industry can be accommodated.
+And it is not only the transport industry that can benefit from our power-to-liquid products, but also the chemical and cosmetics industries.

-We at Norsk e-Fuel focus on the so-called hard-to-abate sectors, meaning the sectors where the avoidance of CO2 is not easily possible.
-Thus, Norsk e-Fuels primary target market is the aviation industry, where currently no commercial scale alternatives are available.
+At Norsk e-Fuel, we focus on the so-called hard-to-abate sectors, i.e. sectors where CO2 avoidance is not easily possible.
+Norsk e-Fuel's primary target market is therefore the aviation industry, where there are currently no alternatives available on a commercial scale. -

 How does the process work?

 Norsk e-Fuel is developing a so-called Power-to-Liquid (PtL) production process.
-This describes the technical process of converting electricity into liquid fuels.
-Overall, renewable electricity is used to split water (H2O) into hydrogen and oxygen (H2 and O) and Carbon dioxide (CO2) into Carbon Monoxide (CO).
-The H2 and the CO are then combined into a so-called syngas.
-The syngas is fed into a synthesis process where pressure and temperature lead to the combination of the H2+CO blocks into a crude substitute.
-The renewable, synthetic crude oil can then be treated in refining units and transformed into various fuels.
+This describes the technical process of converting water and CO2 into liquid fuels.
+Renewable electricity is used to split water (H2O) into hydrogen and oxygen (H2 and O) and carbon dioxide (CO2) into carbon monoxide (CO).
+The H2 and CO are then combined into a gas called syngas.
+The syngas is fed into a synthesis process where pressure and temperature cause the H2+CO blocks to combine into a crude oil substitute.
+The renewable, synthetic crude oil can then be processed in refineries and converted into various fuels.

-The process itself can be achieved via different technology pathways.
-Norsk e-Fuel is following two separate pathways.
-One based on validated, state-of-the technologies and one based on innovative and highly efficient units.
-Read more under technology.
+The process itself can be achieved through different technology paths.
+Norsk e-Fuel is pursuing two separate approaches, both of which involve Fischer-Tropsch synthesis.
+Read more under technology. -

 -